 - The role of natural gas: Total considers that natural gas is a key component in the energy transition, specifically as an alternative to coal.
 The Group supports policies to reduce methane emissions from natural gas production and consumption and, in particular, campaigns to reduce the use of flaring (such as the World Bank’s Zero Routine Flaring by 2030 Initiative).

-- Development of renewable energies: Total supports policies, initiatives and technologies to promote growth in renewable energies.
+- The development of renewable energies: Total supports policies, initiatives and technologies to promote growth in renewable energies.
 The Group also supports the development of sustainable biofuels.

-- Development of Carbon Capture, Utilization and Storage (CCUS): Total supports the development of CCUS, which is critical to achieve carbon neutrality by the second half of the century, the aim of the Paris Agreement.
+- The development of Carbon Capture, Utilization and Storage (CCUS): Total supports the development of CCUS, which is critical to achieve carbon neutrality by the second half of the century, the aim of the Paris Agreement.

 A STRONG COMMITMENT TO CARBON PRICING